TurboGarry/python-projects/README.md

 ## Project 5

 Project 5 is a chrome automation program.
 This program will automatically open all the tabs which I mentioned in our code.

+## Project 6

+Project 6 is a text to speech conversion program.
+This program will convert the text given by the user into speech.